 According to a 14 year study, a comparison disclosed that normal-weight people with pear-shaped waist-to-hip ratios, those with “normal healthy” BMI and thicker middles were more than twice as likely to die of any cause and 2.75 times more likely to die of cardiovascular disease.
 Normal-weight Americans with an accumulation of fat around the middle are more likely to die of heart disease, and of any other cause.
-Women whose waists were larger than 85% of their hip size, were in the danger zone: Their fat distribution clusters around the middle.
+Women whose waists were larger than 85% of their hip size or butt shapes, were in the danger zone: Their fat distribution clusters around the middle.

 Waist-to-hip ratio is heavily influenced by genetics as well as diet.
 But experts have long known that exercise can be a powerful influence on improving waist-to-hip ratio, even when it does not budge BMI.

 WF experts have put together tips to help apple-shaped women gain control over their body, they are:

 1. If you are an apple, you will want to focus on aerobic training in order to slim down and lose body fat.
 You can take up cardiovascular activities like rowing, swimming or cycling to protect the knees and ankles.
 The stepper and the treadmill on incline are great cardio to lose weight all over while still building some muscle tone on the legs.
 A cardiovascular workout of at least 40-70 minutes, 3-5 times per week is desired.

 2. Running is the next step of walking.
 Running can help in burning more calories and fat than walking.
 Even it can be performed by anyone.
 Running is the best exercise for those apple shaped women who want to burn more fat and calories in short time period.
 A higher amount of calories and fat will be expended because huge amount of energy is required for running.